-Individuals become Urban Monks to explore how past and present-day reformers, including other Urban Monks, solve social issues and injustices, and to discover or rediscover spiritual principles and practices that strengthen their ability to overcome social wrongs like the reformers.
+Individuals become Urban Monks to explore how past and present-day reformers, including other Urban Monks, solve social issues and injustices, and to discover or rediscover spiritual principles and practices that strengthen their ability to right social wrongs like the reformers.

 Over time, this Christ-like commitment transforms Urban Monks into agents of change and healing.
 Such dedication includes confronting the social and economic issues and injustices that family members and friends experience as well as those experienced by neighbors, co-workers, acquaintances, and strangers.
 Such faithfulness involves daily acts and a life-long course of action that leads to implementing solutions to end social wrongs

 How to become an Urban Monk

-An individual becomes an Urban Monk by continuously shaping an integrated Rule of Life filled with carefully chosen biblically-rooted spiritual principles and practices that are used to nurture an intimate private relationship with God, cultivate a public relationship with God and others, and mature a private and public relationship with God and others to help influence solutions for selected social struggles.
+An individual becomes an Urban Monk by continuously shaping an integrated Rule of Life filled with personally chosen biblically-rooted spiritual principles and practices that are used to nurture an intimate private relationship with God, cultivate a public relationship with God and others, and mature a private and public relationship with God and others to help influence solutions for selected social struggles.

 Such principles and practices are found and rooted in the scriptures and can be found in the actions and writings of ancient, past, and contemporary Christian mystics and reformers, and in the writings and actions of those who have learned from them.

-Each Urban Monk continuously chooses which principles and practices to include in their own crafted integrated Rule of Life while in community with other Urban Monks that will likely evolve over time into an integarted Rule that is both similar to, and unique from, the distinctive integrated Rules of Life of other Urban Monks.
+Each Urban Monk continuously chooses which principles and practices to include in their own crafted integrated Rule of Life while in community with other Urban Monks that will likely evolve over time into an integrated Rule that is both similar to, and unique from, the distinctive integrated Rules of Life of other Urban Monks.

 Urban Monks realize that their integrated Rule of Life is a living document that is continuously influenced by the shared experiences other Urban Monks are willing to impart to one another to help one another live out a personal covenant with God that is rooted in the passion of Jesus Christ.